Key Ideas about this Work of Art

 - He was affiliated with other successful painters of his time, including Peter Paul Rubens and Hendrik van Balen.

 Painted on copper, this small work exhibits the jewel-like tones and attention to detail for which Jan Brueghel was famous.
 Caesarea, a monumental ancient harbor city in present-day Israel, is the setting for this teeming crowd of sailors, fishermen, and onlookers.

-Caesarea, a monumental harbor city founded by Herod the Great late in the first century B.C., is the setting for a teeming crowd of sailors, fishermen, and onlookers, some in turbans and flowing Middle Eastern robes, others in sixteenth-century European garb.
-The festive air and bustling crowd are true to the account of the Jewish historian Josephus (about 37–95), who described not only the towers of the harbor, but also the numerous people promenading along the seawall.
-Nearly lost in this mass of humanity is St. Paul.
+Nearly lost in the mass is Saint Paul.
 Identified by his halo, he is surrounded by soldiers near the lower right corner.
-The religious subject seems to be primarily a pretext for painting a marvelous landscape, an initial step toward the development of landscape as an independent subject in the following century.
+The religious subject seems to be a pretext for painting a marvelous landscape.
+It can be viewed as an initial step toward the development of landscape as an independent subject that came about in the following century.

 - Read an article about the life of Jan Brueghel the Elder.